 Class Three is made up of Key Stage 3 students, who are in year 8.
 They are supported by two teaching and learning assistants.
 In Class Three we work in a range of ways including whole class, individual, paired and small group learning.

-In a lesson we will begin with whole class input where the students are given the opportunity to discuss, ask questions and share knowledge.
-We will then complete an independent task where we are able to apply the skills we have learnt during the whole class input.
+Our lessons begin with a recap of previous learning and a starter to get us thinking about the lesson content.
+There will then be whole class input where the students are given the opportunity to discuss, ask questions and share knowledge.
+We will then complete a range of independent tasks where we are able to apply the knowledge, skills and understanding we have learnt during the whole class input.

-The students sit in pairs, small groups or individually at their table.
-We also have individual work stations in the room that some students choose to sit at to complete their independent work without distractions.
+The students sit in pairs or individually at their table.
+We also have individual workstations outside the classroom, where some students can choose to sit at to complete their independent work without distractions.

 Our day starts with meeting time where we share the daily visual timetable and students are given the opportunity to share any news, ask questions or express concerns/ worries about the day.
-We will be completing activities such as times table grids and silent reading during this time.
-During meeting time we also discuss the focus of the week and watch Newsround twice a week to keep us up to date with what is going on in the world around us.
+Each day, meeting time has a different focus, including current affairs, reading and UNITE, a social communications programme planned by the Speech and Language Team and led by the class tutor. activities such as times table grids and silent reading during this time.

 Our class timetables can be found in the attachments section on this page.